cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 ## Preprocessors

 The event `file:preprocessor` is used to customize how your test code is transpiled and sent to the browser.
-By default Cypress handles CoffeeScript and ES6 using `babel` and then uses `browserify` to package it for the browser.
+By default, Cypress handles ES2105, TypeScript, and CoffeeScript, using webpack to package it for the browser.

 You can use the `file:preprocessor` event to do things like:

 - Add the latest ES* support.
 - Write your test code in ClojureScript.
-- Customize the `babel` settings to add your own plugins.
+- Customize the Babel settings to add your own plugins.
+- Customize the options for compiling TypeScript.
-- Swap out `browserify` for `webpack` or anything else.
+- Swap out webpack for Browserify or anything else.

 Check out our {% url 'File Preprocessor API docs' preprocessors-api %} which describe how to use this event.